dotnet/orleans/src/Documentation/Advanced-Concepts/StartupTasks.md

 }
 ```

-That implementation must then be registered with the `ISiloHostBuilder`:
+Then that implementation must be registered with the `ISiloHostBuilder`:

 ``` csharp
 siloHostBuilder.AddStartupTask<CallGrainStartupTask>();